logo

 Is it OK to replace your MacBook battery yourself?

 Removing and installing a MacBook battery can be tricky.
-Not only will it void your warranty, but if your battery is built-in, like it is on most MacBook models, you'll need special tools to open the back of your machine.
+Not only can it void your warranty, but if your battery is built in—as it is on most MacBook models—you'll need special tools to open the back of your machine.
 If you're not an experienced repair technician, you could easily damage it.

 How to make your MacBook battery last longer